HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 {{ figure_markup(
   image="rendered-vs-raw-homepage-visible-words.png",
-  caption="Rendered vs Raw Home page Visible Words.", description="A distribution of raw versus rendered word counts on home pages.
-On desktop, there is a 31.6% difference between raw and rendered word counts at the 10th percentile, 22.4% difference at the 25th percentile, 17.5% difference at the median, 16.3% difference at the 75th percentile, and 15.8% difference at the 90th percentile.
-On mobile, the differences are 26.1%, 18.4%, 14.6%, 14%, and 13.5%, respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=847900289&format=interactive", sheets_gid="1745108356", sql_file="seo-stats-by-percentile-2024.sql"
+  caption="Rendered vs raw home page visible words.", description="A distribution of raw versus rendered word counts on home pages.
+On desktop, there is a 32% difference between raw and rendered word counts at the 10th percentile, 22% difference at the 25th percentile, 18% difference at the median, 16% difference at the 75th percentile, and 16% difference at the 90th percentile.
+On mobile, the differences are 26%, 18%, 15%, 14%, and 14%, respectively.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=847900289&format=interactive", sheets_gid="1745108356", sql_file="seo-stats-by-percentile-2024.sql"